 Every year, the state spends money on public services and programs such as education, social services, transportation, and economic development.
 This spending must be approved every two years by the Legislature and enacted by the Governor in the biennial budget.
 The last section of this budget guide goes into more detail on the process by which the budget is agreed upon.

-The biggest category of spending from this fund is K-12 education, which makes up 40% of the General Fund budget.
+The biggest category of spending from this fund is K-12 education, which makes up 34% of the General Fund budget.
 Schools in Wisconsin are financed through state aid, local property taxes, federal aid, and other local revenues such as fees.
-In fiscal year 2010, the state covered 64% of school costs.
+In fiscal year 2016, the state covered 63% of public school costs.

-Medical Assistance/BadgerCare, the state corrections system, and support for the UW System each make up about 9 or 10% of GPR spending.
-Property tax credits, which are paid to local governments to help keep property taxes lower, and shared revenue, which represents aid to counties and municipalities, each make up 6% of GPR spending.
-The remaining 21% of GPR spending supports a variety of public services.
+One out of every six dollars in GPR spending is spent in support of Wisconsin’s Medical Assistance/BadgerCare program, which provides access to health care for low-income Wisconsinites.
+Support for the state corrections system and the UW System each make up about 8% of GPR spending.
+Property tax credits, which are paid to local governments to help keep property taxes lower, and general aid to local governments each make up about 6% of GPR spending.
+The remaining 22% of GPR spending supports a variety of public services.

 Keeping Up With Current Needs